Ravensara and Ravintsara sound similar but are very different essential oils

-When to pull it out of the aromatherapy cabinet?
+When to pull the Ravintsara out of the aromatherapy cabinet?

 * Important to know – Do not use oil directly on the skin.
 Mix it with base oil.

-Massage – Mix 2-3 drops on each tablespoon of base oil (almonds or grape seeds) and massage.
+Massage – Mix 2-3 drops on each tablespoon of base oil (Almonds oil or Grape seeds oil) and massage.
 In cases of cold, massage in the chest and upper back areas.

 Massage for babies – mix a tablespoon of base oil with a drop of Ravintsara oil.
 You should also add a drop of lavender oil and massage the baby.

-We have blend for you an excellent massage oil based on Ravintsara.
+We have an Aromatherapy blend for you and excellent massage oil based on Ravintsara.
 An excellent combination of oils suitable for all ages and helps in opening the respiratory system and treating winter diseases.

 In the burner – drizzle 2-3 drops of oil.